spatialstatisticsupna/Comparing-R-INLA-and-NIMBLE/README.md

 This work has been supported by Project PID2020-113125RB-I00 (AEI).

 ## References
-[Urdangarin, A., Goicoa, T., and Ugarte, M.D.
-(2021).
-Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners. _ submitted to Statistical Methods in Medical Research]
+Urdangarin, A., Goicoa, T., and Ugarte, M.D.
+Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners.
+Submitted to _Statistical Methods in Medical Research in 2021_.